rcarrata/rcarrata.github.io/_posts/2022-03-29-ocp4-azure-ipi-private.md

 [![](/images/azureipi0.png "azureipi0.png")]({{site.url}}/images/azureipi0.png)

-As you can check the private clusters are as their name depicts private, so no public endpoint is exposed into internet.
+As you can see, private clusters are, as their name depicts, private, so no public endpoint is exposed to the internet.

-For this reason to deploy a private cluster, we need to deploy from a machine that has access to:
+For this reason, to deploy a private cluster, we need to deploy from a machine that has access to:

 * The API services for the cloud to which you provision (in this case Azure)
 * The hosts on the network that we provision (same network or at least be routable)
-* Access to internet to obtain installation media.
+* Access to the internet to obtain installation media.

 For example, this machine can be a bastion host on your cloud network or a machine that has access to the network through a VPN.

-In this architecture deployment we're using a bastion VM that will be used for deploy the OpenShift cluster from within, and also serve to jump through them to access to the API and the OCP Console.
+In this architecture deployment we're using a bastion VM that will be used to deploy the OpenShift cluster from within, and also serve as a jump host to access the API and the OCP Console.

-IMPORTANT: this architecture and others depicted in this blog post works, but are **NOT certified neither supported by Red Hat** by all means, it's just a PoC / demo.
-Please contact to your Red Hat's representative or Red Hat support teams for help in case that you want to install in production.
+IMPORTANT: this architecture and others depicted in this blog post work, but are **NOT certified nor supported by Red Hat** by any means; it's just a PoC / demo.
+Please contact your Red Hat representative or Red Hat support teams for help in case you want to install in production.

 ## 2. Prerequisites